An Atlanta Construction Litigation Attorney Will Resolve Disputes

 Litigation often begins with pre-lawsuit efforts, such as sending a demand letter or attempting mediation or arbitration, especially if the contract contains an alternative dispute resolution clause.
 These early steps can sometimes resolve the issue without going to court.

-If litigation proceeds, your Atlanta real estate litigation attorney will file a complaint outlining the legal claims and serve it on the opposing party, who then files a response.
+If litigation proceeds, your Atlanta construction litigation attorney will file a complaint outlining the legal claims and serve it on the opposing party, who then files a response.
 The discovery phase follows, during which both sides exchange documents, request information, and take depositions.
 In construction cases, discovery may include property inspections or expert evaluations of alleged defects or delays.

 If the dispute isn’t resolved through negotiation or mediation, it proceeds to trial, where a judge or jury hears the case and issues a decision.
 Post-trial motions or appeals may follow.